 - implement an appropriate weight loss or detoxification plan

-- improve sleep through good sleep routine, sleep herbs and nutrients
+- improve sleep through a good sleep routine, sleep herbs and nutrients

 - implement an appropriate exercise/activity plan to encourage the body’s own production of endorphins (the natural pain killer)